EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 Paths beginning with `Emulation/..` correspond to your EmuDeck install location.
 If you installed on an SD Card, your path may be `/run/media/mmcblk0p1/Emulation/roms/..`.
 If you installed on your internal SSD, your path may be `/home/deck/Emulation/roms/..`

+DLC and Updates are installed to the **NAND**.
+The NAND is localized to your EmuDeck install.
+If you installed EmuDeck to your internal SSD, your NAND is on your internal SSD.
+If you installed EmuDeck to an SD Card or an External Hard Drive, your NAND is on the removable storage device.

 `$HOME/.config/yuzu`

 ```